PixelWizards/FilmSampleProject/README.md

 Instructions
 ============

-This project was created with Unity 2018.2f2.
+This project was originally created with Unity 2018.2f2, and has been updated to the latest 2021.3 LTS version (2021.3.4f1)

 Loading the Unity Film Sample Project
 -------------------------------------